winston0410/freedom-editor/CONTRIBUTING.md

 ### Your First Code Contribution

-#### Create plugins for Freedom Editor
+#### Create controllers for Freedom Editor

-If you want to affect the behaviors of the editor, blocks in general or a specific block for Freedom Editor, you should create a plugin.
+If you want to affect the behaviors of the editor, blocks in general or a specific block for Freedom Editor, you should create a controller.

-Learn how to [create your first Freedom Editor plugin](https://github.com/winston0410/freedom-editor/blob/master/create-first-plugin.md) here.
+Learn how to [create your first Freedom Editor controller](https://github.com/winston0410/freedom-editor/blob/master/create-first-controller.md) here.

 #### Create blocks for Freedom Editor